keithsharp/dev-tracker/README.md

 Updates the path for the repository with `OLD_PATH`.
 Returns an error if there is no such repository  with `OLD_PATH` or if there is an existing repository with `NEW_PATH`.

 # TODO
-1. What to do with existing activities when deleting an activity type?
-Delete?
-Leaving dangling?
-Remap to a default?
-Update code **and** documentation.
-2. LoC counting for each project and repository, display in describe project.
+1. LoC counting for each project and repository, display in describe project.
-3. Remove the config file option.
+2. Remove the config file option.
 Add a `--data-file` option to point to the database, have it configurable using an environment variable.
-4. Add a `--json` flag (global/local) to make the output JSON.
+3. Add a `--json` flag (global/local) to make the output JSON.
-5. Add a short alias for `activity-type` and `activity-types`.
+4. Consider adding abbreviation aliases for other nouns.

 # Copyright and License
 Copyright 2023, Keith Sharp, kms@passback.co.uk.